 Transfer costs include multiple components that vary significantly between services.

-Transfer fees range in cost depending on the service, transfer amount, and delivery method.
+Transfer fees vary by service, transfer amount, and delivery method.
 Cash pickup often costs more than bank deposits.

 Recipient fees may apply for certain pickup locations or services, though many providers don’t charge recipients directly.